JosephKhai/how_to_use_git/README.md

 #Merge your branch to Master branch - safe way to do
-///Before you merge
+- Before you begin to merge
 - commit your work first or git stash
 - git add *
 - git commit -am "name of commit"
 - git push
 - or
-- git stash (put somewhere your work) after merge
+- git stash (put somewhere your work)
+- after merging your branch
 - git stash pop (call it it back your work)

 ///Start merging